 - Constitutional hydrotherapy treatments help to stimulate the immune response to the virus and reduce the toxic effects of the virus.

 Transmission of the various Coronaviruses has been noted to be person-to-person.
 It’s important to note that person-to-person spread can happen on a continuum.
 Some viruses are highly contagious (like measles), while other viruses are less so.
 It’s not clear yet how easily this Coronavirus (2019-nCoV) spreads from person-to-person.
-When person-to-person spread occurred with MERS and SARS, it was thought to have happened via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.
-Spread of MERS and SARS between people has generally occurred between close contacts.
-We now know that the virus can be spread before a person is symptomatic.
+It is thought to spread via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.
+Spread is believed to be between people who are in close contact within 6 feet.
+We know that the virus can be spread before a person is symptomatic.

-For the current virus, symptoms vary greatly from mild respiratory illness, fever, and cough, to more severe symptoms like difficulty breathing and death.
+Symptoms vary greatly from mild respiratory illness, fever, and cough, to more severe symptoms like difficulty breathing and death.
 According to the CDC, symptoms can develop 2-14 days after exposure.
 There is currently no vaccine for 2019-nCoV.
+The CDC offers guidance on who should receive testing.

 If you think you have been exposed to the Coronavirus (2019-nCoV) or you have symptoms of the virus, here is a list of steps to follow: